What is bail jumping?

 An accident, an illness, or something similar would be sufficient excuses, but the range of potential situations is very broad.
 Jurors therefore must evaluate any suggested excuse in all the relevant circumstances of the case in question.

-Remember that the defendant must be found NOT guilty unless the Commonwealth proves beyond a reasonable doubt that (ALL):
+Remember that the defendant is NOT guilty unless the Commonwealth proves beyond a reasonable doubt that:

 Also remember that the defendant has the burden of producing some evidence of a sufficient excuse before the Commonwealth would become obligated to shoulder the burden of negating that excuse by proof beyond a reasonable doubt.